Nick-Chan/Pokemon_TCG_Pocket_Calculator_Solution/README.md

 A web-based tool to help Pokémon TCG Pocket players to select the best booster packs to open based on their collection.
 The tool calculates the probability of obtaining new cards and suggests the most optimal packs to open.

-Current expansions updated for are: Genetic Apex (A1) & Mythical Island (A1a) - Space-Time Smackdown TBA
+Current expansions updated for are:

+Genetic Apex (A1)

+Mythical Island (A1a)

+pace-Time Smackdown (A2)

 ---